ShivamB25/Project-Asclepius/script.md

 ---

 ## 1. Opening Hook (0:00 – 2:00)
+**Warm-up line (before the hook):** "Hi, I’m <name>.
+I’m recording right inside our Project Asclepius notebook—no slides—so you’ll see the live outputs and the GitHub design as we go."

-**Show on screen:** Intro slide with three KPIs listed (Narrative Risk Score, Care Fragmentation Index, Inferred Social Determinant Burden).
+**Show on screen:** Top Markdown cell in the notebook listing the three KPIs (Narrative Risk Score, Care Fragmentation Index, Inferred Social Determinant Burden) and the impact sentence.

 **Say (read naturally):**
 - "Healthcare is data rich yet insight poor—about 80% of EHR intelligence lives inside free-text notes."